GeorgeHJ/albumart-ueber/README.md

 * `mpc` — a utility for communicating with `mpd` and checking its state
 * `ueberzug` — a library for viewing images in the terminal
 * `bash` — the shell for this project, mandated by `ueberzug`
+* `ffmpeg` — used for extracting images from music files, probably present as a dependency `mpd`

 ## To-Dos
 * [x] Add screenshots to the repo